Dental Crowns, Onlays and Bridges

 Caring for Your Crowns, Onlays and Bridges

 Daily cleaning under your crown and bridge is essential to prevent issues like bad breath and gum disease.
-We’ll show you how to use special tools like bridge needles or floss.
+We’ll show you how to use interdental cleaning aids such as brushes or super floss.
 Regular check-ups will help catch and address any potential problems early.

-At Larkham House, we combine expertise with cutting-edge technology to deliver same-day dental crowns and bridges, ensuring you leave with a restored smile in just one visit.
+At Larkham House Dental Practice, we combine expertise with cutting-edge technology to deliver same-day dental crowns and bridges, ensuring you leave with a restored smile in just one visit.

 FOR MORE INFORMATION REGARDING THIS TREATMENT